-Land of the Lost was a children’s sci-fi television series that ran from 1974-1976.
+Land of the Lost (NBC, 1974-1976) was a Saturday morning live-action children’s sci-fi series produced by Sid and Marty Krofft (who also gave us H.R.
+Pufnstuf).
 The Marshall family became lost in an alternate dimension, where their chief adversaries were the Sleestaks: green reptilian humanoids with a single horn on their head, pincer hands and large crystalline eyes.
 They emitted a loud and continuous hissing noise, which I sometimes still hear in my dreams.

 Better than Wonder Woman.

 Wonder Woman is a DC Comics superhero created by William Moulton Marston in 1941.
 Marston intended for his Amazonian creation to serve as a “feminist role model.”
 The character reached the height of her fame in the late 1970s, when Lynda Carter played her in the ABC series The New Original Wonder Woman (1976).
 The show moved to CBS after one season and became The New Adventures of Wonder Woman (1977-79).